Rosemount 644 Temperature Transmitter Decoder

 Tripwire test suite

-Canonical integrity, golden-path, negative-path, confidence coverage, source-page coverage, cross-reference slug validation, and summary snapshot tests run on every change.
+Canonical integrity, golden-path, negative-path, source-page coverage, hydration hardening, source-pointer, and report/PDF boundary tests run on every change.

 Comparison